tammai/heart-ui/README.md

 - `loadTheme` This config is enable by default, it will load default theme.
 If you plan to use your own Tailwind theme configuration, set it to `false`.
 - `loadDarkTheme` This config will load default dark theme, default is `false`.
+- `theme` This config is for customize Tailwind theme, optional, full documentation at https://heart.nuxt.dev

 ## TypeScript

-If you have problem with intellisense in VS Code, that cannot suggest hints for components.
-Consider to install [Nuxt Extension Pack](https://marketplace.visualstudio.com/items?itemName=Nuxtr.nuxt-vscode-extentions).
+If VS Code doesn't show intellisense for components, install [Nuxt Extension Pack](https://marketplace.visualstudio.com/items?itemName=Nuxtr.nuxt-vscode-extentions).